 If you have a passion for photography, then there’s a good chance you shoot more photos than you’ll ever manage to work on.
-In this article I offer a way to work through your backlog of photos using Adobe’s Lightroom Classic.
-And now with the Covid-19 pandemic disrupting travel and keeping us all at home, there’s no better time to take on the challenge.
+In this article I offer a practical way for you to work through a backlog of photos using Adobe’s Lightroom Classic.
+And with the Covid-19 pandemic disrupting travel and keeping us all at home, there’s no better time to take on the challenge.

 Table of Contents

-I made the switch to digital photography back in 2003.
-Revolutionary new digital SLR’s like the Canon EOS 10D and the Nikon D100 were launched around that time.
-For the first time, it allowed enthusiast and professional photographers alike to ditch the often painful process of shooting on slide film.
-No more changing film after 36 shots, and there was instant feedback: no waiting for photos to be processed.
-And, of course, no film and processing costs.
+I made the switch to digital photography back in 2003, when revolutionary new digital SLR’s like the Canon EOS 10D and the Nikon D100 were launched.
+For the first time, it allowed photographers to ditch the often painful process of shooting on slide film.
+No more changing film after 36 shots; no waiting for photos to be processed; and, of course, no film and processing costs.
 We could shoot to our hearts’ content!

-This represented a landmark shift in photography, but it also brought about a new set of problems.
-We were suddenly all dealing with a flood of images, and faced with the laborious task of identifying a few “winners” amongst a sea of mediocre shots.
-At first I lacked the discipline to sit down and work painstakingly through all the photos I could now take.
+This represented a landmark shift in photography, but it also brought about a new problem: we were suddenly dealing with a flood of images.
+Faced with the laborious task of identifying a few “winners” amongst a sea of mediocre shots, at first I lacked the discipline to sit down and work painstakingly through all the photos I could now take.
 I would rather be out taking more photos, after all.

-It took time and experience before I learnt to be more disciplined and ruthless in my editing, but not before a substantial backlog had built up.
+Inevitably, a substantial backlog of photos built up.
 Entire photo trips lay untouched for years on a 2-terabyte disk.
 Even today, I never seem to have the time to work through all of the photos that I take.